Crisis management. Emergency preparedness. Occupational hazards.

 We have all attended the mandatory trainings, but what do any of these phrases really mean?
 Over the last few years, there was a substantial increase in temporary worker deaths at their places of employment.
 Occupational safety hazards are all around us and it takes a well-trained employee to ensure that those potential risks don’t turn into hospital visits.

 The U.S. Department of Labor Occupational Safety & Health Administration (OSHA) is the largest monitoring body in the country.
 Recently, OSHA and other organizations around the country have become more concerned with questions surrounding best practices for protecting temporary workers.
 In this country, there are more than 3 million temporary labor workers.
 These non-traditional workers often carry a greater risk because of their lack of occupational safety knowledge.
+We’ve found CPR classes in Sacramento to help train and certify wost of our staff in order to protect ourselves and our temporary staff.
+We suggest that you do as well.

 These 5 occupational safety tips will help ensure that your company is on the right path to ensuring the safety of temporary workers—and improving overall occupational safety.

-1. Remember: temporary employees are still employees
+1. Remember: Temporary employees are still employees

 There is a common misconception that it is acceptable to treat temporary employees differently than regular employees.
 This is absolutely false.
 Every employee should adhere to the same rules and regulations.
 Employers have a responsibility to protect all employees.